This is our traditional Turkish menemen recipe!

 - salt & pepper to season

-- Add a small glug of sunflower oil to a frying pan and heat gently.
+- Add a small glug of sunflower oil to a frying pan and heat gently over a medium heat.

 - First of all, add your onions and sauté for a few minutes until they become translucent.

 - Now add your green pepper and stir for a few minutes until it starts to soften.